Rate this page:

 Having visibility and control over the external systems that your app communicates and shares data with helps maintain the security of your app and your app users.

-When using the Forge platform, you need to disclose the endpoints that your app will be sending data to and receiving data from.
-This covers actions being performed on the frontend of your custom UI app, for example, send analytics payloads, or load images from a third-party website.
+When using the Forge platform, you need to disclose the domains outside of Atlassian cloud that your app will be sending data to and receiving data from.
+This includes actions being performed on the frontend of your custom UI app, for example, sending analytics payloads, or loading images from a third-party website.

-To disclose these endpoints, you need to include new entries in the section of the file of your app.
+To disclose the domains, you need to include new entries in the section of the file of your app.

-For example, to include images from a third-party website (for example, ), use the following configuration:
+For example, to include images from a third-party website such as , use the following configuration:

 permissions: external: images: - '*.giphy.com'